 Product specifications vary by year and satellite type.
 Metadata supplied with the search results will provide further details.
 Image specifications are determined by the imagery suppliers.

 Image formats are in TIFF and ECW.
 Projections are Albers and UTM.

 Some satellite images, such as those taken by SPOT-5, require a special license to view.
 These licenses must be obtained from the image providers.
 The Province of B.C. maintains an inventory of these specialized images for various programs that are doing work related to geological or environmental study.

-Other satellite images, such as those taken by Landsat 5 and 7, do not require special licenses and can be viewed on demand through the Base Map Online Store.
+Other satellite images, such as those taken by Landsat 5 and 7, do not require special licenses and can be viewed using the B.C.
+Imagery Web Map Services (WMS).

 How to Acquire

 To inquire about satellite imagery please contact GeoBCInfo@gov.bc.ca